 But before you run out to make poke bowls for dinner tonight, here’s a quick tip:

 Poke calls for fresh, raw tuna or salmon, so make sure you pick up high-quality fish.
 Sometimes it’s labeled as “sushi-grade.”
 Tell your fishmonger that you plan to serve the fish raw, so that he / she can point you in the right direction.
-If there isn’t any great fresh fish options around, buy pre-cooked cocktail shrimp and prepare it in the same way for a dish that is just as tasty.
+If there aren’t any great fresh fish options around, buy pre-cooked cocktail shrimp and prepare it in the same way for a dish that is just as tasty.

 - Poke bowls are all about prep, and then the rest comes together seamlessly.
 Learn how to quickly and efficiently prep the toppings with the videos below to make this a fast and easy meal.

-How to Julienne Cucumbers
+How to Dice Cucumbers

 How to Chop Avocados